-I recently visited Campbeltown with the primary goal of going to Springbank Distillery but it would have been a crying shame to be in that part of the country without checking out Glen Scotia as well.
-It was a little tough to organise and took a few emails and phonecalls to get things confirmed but I’m led to believe running tours is something a little new here.
+I recently paid a visit to Campbeltown with the intention of visiting Springbank but it would have been a crying shame to miss out on seeing Glen Scotia as well.
+It was a little tricky to organise a visit and took a few emails back and forth but this is a very traditional distillery, for whom public tours are rather new.

-We were met by our host Callum, himself an 18 year Springbank veteran who had recently made the transition to Scotia.
-A warmer welcome you couldn’t find – here was a man who was not only an excellent spokesman for Glen Scotia but for Campbeltown and it’s whiskies in general.
+Upon our arrival, we were greeted by Callum, himself an 18 year Springbank veteran who had recently made the transition to Scotia.
+We couldn’t have asked for a warmer welcome.
+There was an excellent ambassador, not just for Glen Scotia, but for Campbeltown and its whisky.

-We set off on a tour that covered each area of production taking place here, from milling and mashing to fermenting, distilling and maturing.
-The distillery is an attractive one, a little grubby in places but then all the best ones are.
-At one point we were introduced to stillman Hector who talked to us a little about his work.
-It’s not often you get the chance to chat with the men producing the liquid itself so this was a rare treat.
-We actually ran into Hector the next day and chatted briefly to him again.
-Like our host Callum, he clearly enjoyed his work and takes pride in Glen Scotia and the whisky they are producing.
+We set off on a tour that covered each area of production, from milling and mashing to fermentation, distillation and ageing.
+The distillery is attractive if a little grubby in places (all the best ones are) and we were fortunate to spend some time chatting to Hector the still-man about his work.
+It’s not every tour you get the chance to chat with the people on the front line and it was our pleasure to run into Hector again the next day and talk some more.
+Like our host Callum, he clearly took pride in his work at Glen Scotia.

-To conclude our tour we paid to take part in a warehouse tasting.
-This gave us the opportunity to taste four whiskies, straight from the cask (and even to open them ourselves).
-We tasted unpeated, medium peated and heavily peated whisky, before finishing with a 1989 vintage.
-Glen Scotia is a whisky that has sometimes underwhelmed me in the past but these four drams persuaded me that this was perhaps down to decisions made by previous owners rather than the inherent quality of the spirit produced here.
-At cask strength these were robust, engaging and flavoursome drams.
+After the tour, we enjoyed a tasting in one of the onsite warehouses.
+This gave us the opportunity to taste four drams drawn straight from the cask.
+We tasted unpeated, medium peated and heavily peated malts, before finishing with a 1989 vintage.
+Glen Scotia is a whisky that has sometimes underwhelmed me in the past but these four drams convinced me that it was perhaps down to bottling choices made by previous owners, rather than the quality of the spirit itself.
+At cask strength, it is a rather robust, engaging dram.